Germany's far-right populist AfD: No gains, small losses | DW | 27.09.2021

 Across Germany, studies by the pollster infratest dimap have shown that the AfD tends to be strongest in areas where populations are shrinking.
 That has led political analysts to label the AfD a "protest party" that offered those who felt "left behind" by western Germany after reunification a way to voice their irritation at the political "elites" in Berlin.

-But the party is also split internally between "moderate" and "far-right" wings, the latter of which seem to be gaining ground, shading over into racist nationalism and anti-Semitism.
-That has divided the leadership, most notably between party chairman Jörg Meuthen, considered a moderate and Weidel, who both refused to be drawn on whether Meuthen would stand for the party position again.
+But the AfD is also split internally between "moderate" and "far-right" wings, the latter of which seem to be gaining ground, shading over into racist nationalism and antisemitism.
+That has divided the leadership, most notably between party chairman Jörg Meuthen, considered a moderate, and Weidel, who both refused to entertain questions about whether Meuthen would stand for the party position again.

-Nevertheless, the AfD failed to find a new issue to galvanize their base, as they did in 2015-16, when Germany saw increased arrivals of people fleeing humanitarian crises.
-Now, the fact that the AfD will no longer be the strongest opposition party in the Bundestag will rob them of a high-profile role and potentially make them less visible in Germany's political discourse.
+Nevertheless, the AfD failed to find a new issue to galvanize the party's base, as it had in 2015-16, when Germany saw increased arrivals of people fleeing humanitarian crises.
+Now, the fact that the AfD will no longer be the strongest opposition party in the Bundestag will rob it of a high-profile role and potentially make it less visible in Germany's political discourse.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year's elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.